anthoHerrera/react-calculator/README.md

-# Build a JavaScript Calculator
+# Build a JavaScript/React Calculator

 **Objective:** Build an app that is functionally similar to this: [https://codepen.io/freeCodeCamp/full/wgGVVX.](https://codepen.io/freeCodeCamp/full/wgGVVX)